-Patient Care Health Screenings Doctors Why Mayo Clinic Contact Health Insurance Careers Menu Close Home Patient Care Health Screenings Doctors Why Mayo Clinic Contact Health Insurance Careers Request Appointment For Consultants Resources for medical professionals Email email@example.com Get directions Phone +44 (0) 207 871 2575 Breadcrumb < Gastrointestinal specialty areas GI Cancer Clinic Specialists in the GI Cancer Clinic focus on the prevention, early detection, diagnosis and management of GI tumors, pre-cancers and cancers.
-Make an appointment Share Print the page Share on Facebook Share on Twitter Share on Linkedin Email the page Experts in the Mayo Clinic Healthcare GI Cancer Clinic help people who have cancer or polyps, which can be signs of pre-cancer.
+Patient Care Health Screenings Doctors Why Mayo Clinic Contact Health Insurance Careers Menu Close Home Patient Care Health Screenings Doctors Why Mayo Clinic Contact Health Insurance Careers Request Appointment How to pay your bill Patient Billing, a UK-based billing company, manages Mayo Clinic Healthcare invoices and payments.
+You can pay your bill online or by phone.
+When making a payment, please have your invoice number available.
+Online Visit patientzone.co.uk/pay/.
+Phone +44 (0) 207 118 6222 For Consultants Resources for medical professionals Email email@example.com Get directions Phone +44 (0) 207 871 2575 Breadcrumb < Gastrointestinal specialty areas GI Cancer Clinic Specialists in the GI Cancer Clinic focus on the prevention, early detection, diagnosis and management of GI tumors, pre-cancers and cancers.
+Request an appointment Share Print the page Share on Facebook Share on Twitter Share on Linkedin Email the page Experts in the Mayo Clinic Healthcare GI Cancer Clinic help people who have cancer or polyps, which can be signs of pre-cancer.
 Consultants with specialized knowledge use state-of-the-art diagnostic techniques, such as genetic testing, to understand your cancer risk or the exact type of cancer you have.
 This crucial data can inform surveillance recommendations to catch cancer early or tailor treatment options to the genetic makeup of both your body and the cancer.
 Common disorders seen in the GI Cancer Clinic include: People with a strong family history of gastrointestinal or other cancers, including inherited cancer syndromes, such as: Cowden's syndrome Familial adenomatous polyposis (FAP) Hereditary nonpolyposis colorectal cancer (also known as HNPCC or Lynch syndrome) Juvenile polyposis syndrome MUTYH-associated polyposis Peutz-Jeghers syndrome People with known or suspected gastrointestinal cancers (stomach, small bowel, colon or rectum) People with known or suspected gastrointestinal pre-cancers (colorectal polyps) People with benign or malignant gastrointestinal cancers that require advanced endoscopic or surgical management People at higher than average risk of gastrointestinal cancer, based on: Family history (including heritable syndromes) of gastrointestinal cancer or polyposis Past personal history of gastrointestinal cancer or pre-cancer Long-standing ulcerative colitis or Crohn's disease People with symptoms or signs suggestive of gastrointestinal cancer (persistent upper or lower gastrointestinal bleeding, persistent change in stool pattern, persistent lower abdominal pain, abnormal stool blood test, iron deficiency or anemia, unintentional weight loss) Anal cancer Cancer of the appendix Carcinoid tumors (neuroendocrine tumors) Cronkhite-Canada syndrome Fundic gland polyp dysplasia Gastrointestinal stromal tumors (GISTs) Gastric intestinal metaplasia Lymphoma of colon or rectum Melanoma of the GI tract Uncommon neoplasms of the stomach, small intestine, colon or rectum Read more about Mayo Clinic's Cancer Center in the U.S.